Serena's gone, Open must go on: Kvitova, Pegula set rematch – KION546

 The night session in Ashe featured 22-time major champ Rafael Nadal against Richard Gasquet, followed by Australian Open runner-up Danielle Collins against Caroline Garcia.

+The winner of Nadal vs. Gasquet will take on No. 22 Frances Tiafoe, the first American man since Mardy Fish in 2010-12 to get to the U.S. Open’s fourth round in three consecutive years.
+Tiafoe eliminated No. 14 Diego Schwartzman 7-6 (7), 6-4, 6-4.

-It was going to be tough for either of those matches to live up to the sort attention Williams drew, or the atmosphere she helped create, during her three-match run in Ashe.
+It was going to be tough for any of the day’s matches to live up to the sort of attention Williams drew, or the atmosphere she helped create, during her three-match run in Ashe.

 “I just can’t believe the ‘era of Serena’ on the tennis court is over,” Pegula said.
 “I mean, it’s just hard to picture tennis without her.”